-12.1 Persons operating an Adult Gaming Centre (AGC) must hold a gaming machines general operating licence (Adult Gaming Centre) from the Commission and must seek a premises licence form the licensing authority.
-They will be able to make category B, C and D gaming machines available to their customers.

-This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises.
+- 15.1 Persons operating an Adult Gaming Centre (AGC) must hold a gaming machines general operating licence (Adult Gaming Centre) from the Commission and must seek a premises licence form the licensing authority.
+They will be able to make category B, C and D gaming machines available to their customers. - 15.2 This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises. - 15.3 This licensing authority will expect applicants to offer their own measures to meet the licensing objectives however appropriate measures/licence conditions may cover issues such as: - Proof of age schemes - CCTV this should be of sufficient quality that it will be of use in evidence - Supervision of entrances/machine areas - Physical separation of areas

+- Location of entry

+- Notices/signage

-- 12.2 This licensing authority will expect applicants to offer their own measures to meet the licensing objectives however appropriate measures/licence conditions may cover issues such as:Proof of age schemes - CCTV this should be of sufficient quality that it will be of use in evidence - Supervision of entrances/machine areas - Physical separation of areas - Location of entry - Notices/signage - Specific opening hours - Self-exclusion schemes these are schemes whereby individuals who acknowledge they have a gambling problem ask to be barred from certain premises. - Provision of information leaflets/helpline numbers for organisations such as GamCare. - 12.3 This list is not mandatory, nor exhaustive, and is merely indicative of example measures which applicants can consider implementing. - 12.4The following mandatory conditions will be attached to adult gaming centre premises licences: - A notice must be displayed at all entrances to AGCs stating that no person under the age of 18 years will be admitted to the premises. - There can be no direct access between an AGC and any other premises licensed under the Act or premises with a Family Entertainment Centre, club gaming, club machine or licensed premises gaming machine permit.
+- Specific opening hours

+- Self-exclusion schemes these are schemes whereby individuals who acknowledge they have a gambling problem ask to be barred from certain premises.

+- Provision of information leaflets/helpline numbers for organisations such as GamCare.

+This list is not mandatory, nor exhaustive, and is merely indicative of example measures which applicants can consider implementing.

+- 15.4 The following mandatory conditions will be attached to adult gaming centre premises licences: - A notice must be displayed at all entrances to AGCs stating that no person under the age of 18 years will be admitted to the premises. - There can be no direct access between an AGC and any other premises licensed under the Act or premises with a Family Entertainment Centre, club gaming, club machine or licensed premises gaming machine permit.
 There is no definition of 'direct Access' in the Act or regulations.
 However, it could be said that there should be an area separating the premises concerned (for example, a street or café), which the public go to for purposes other than gambling, for there to be shown to be no direct access. - Any ATM made available for use on the premise shall be located in place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so. - The consumption of alcohol in AGCs is prohibited at any time during which facilities for gambling are being provided on the premises.
-A notice stating this should be displayed in a prominent place at every entrance to the premises.
+A notice stating this should be displayed in a prominent place at every entrance to the premises. - 15.5 Self Exclusion Social Responsibility Code Provision 3.5.6 requires that all non-remote casino (and bingo and betting licences except those at a track) and holders of machine general operating licences for adult gaming centres, must offer self exclusion schemes to customers requesting such a facility.

-13. (Licensed) Family Entertainment Centres (FEC)
+16 (Licensed) Family Entertainment Centres (FEC)

-13.1 The Act creates two classes of Family Entertainment Centres (FEC).
+16.1 The Act creates two classes of Family Entertainment Centres (FEC).
 This section of the policy concerns licenced FECs.
 Persons operating a licensed FEX must hold a gaming machine general operating licence (Family Entertainment Centre) from the Commission and must seek a premises licence from the Licensing Authority.
 They will be able to make category C and D gaming machines available to their customers.
 Unlicensed FECs provide category D machines only and are regulated through FEC gaming machine permits (see Section B of this policy).